 What server does Hermes run on?
 Hermes runs on any standard VPS via Docker.
 A 2-vCPU, 4 GB RAM instance handles hundreds of daily tasks for a small team.
 Nous Research recommends a minimum of 2 GB RAM; 4 GB provides headroom for concurrent platform connections and skill processing.

 How long does Hermes setup take?
-Deployment and platform connections take less than a day.
+Deployment and platform connections take less than a day for a team on modern infrastructure.
 Context definition — the step that determines skill quality — takes 1–3 days per workflow, depending on how many workflows are being configured and how readily the team can provide real task examples and output standards.
+The testing phase adds another two to five days before go-live, depending on task volume and how many corrections are needed to stabilise outputs.

 What platforms does Hermes support?
 Hermes connects to 20+ platforms from a single deployment, including Slack, Gmail, Telegram, Discord, WhatsApp, Microsoft Teams, and Signal.
 Each platform requires a separate token or OAuth credential.
 The Hermes admin interface documents the connection steps for each.